Production country — UK

 Production method — Land based flow through and recirculating systems.

 Land based farmed Arctic char is a good choice to make when looking for an oily fish.
-The use of land based production systems addresses many issues of environmental concern that can be associated with farmed fish production.
-Artic charr has a lower requirement for fish in its diet compared to other salmonid species and in UK and Icelandic production responsibly sourced feed is used.
+The use of land based production systems addresses many issues of environmental concern that can be associated with farmed fish production such as organic and chemical waste deposition, escapes and habitat impacts.
+Artic char has a lower requirement for fish in its diet compared to other salmonid species and in UK and Icelandic production responsibly sourced feed is used.